X

 Madonna University’s Public Health Policy

-College and university classrooms, residence halls, and event spaces, support numerous, classes, activities, and events where students, employees, and community members interact, which are opportunities for the transmission of illness.
+College and university environments encompass classrooms, residence halls, and event venues that host a myriad of classes, activities, and events, facilitating interactions among students, staff, and community members.
+These interactions also present opportunities for the spread of illnesses.

-The most recent information from the Centers for Disease Control (CDC) and the Michigan Department of Health and Human Services (MDHHS) addresses specific guidance for these settings.
-As additional CDC and MDHHS guidance is provided or public health conditions change, updates to Madonna University’s procedures and policy will be made and will be published on the University website and in the Student and Employee Resources areas of MYPortal, as appropriate.
+Madonna University remains committed to staying current with the latest guidance from the Centers for Disease Control and Prevention (CDC) and the Michigan Department of Health and Human Services (MDHHS) pertaining to these settings.
+As new guidance becomes available or public health conditions evolve, we will promptly update our procedures and policies.
+These updates will be accessible on the University’s official website and within the Student and Employee Resources sections of MYPortal as needed.

 Communicable Disease Protocol

-Communicable diseases are illnesses that spread from one person to another or from a surface or a food to a person.
-Examples include influenza, norovirus (stomach flu), and COVID-19.
+Communicable diseases are illnesses that can be transmitted from one person to another or from contaminated surfaces or food to a person.
+Examples of these diseases include influenza, norovirus (commonly known as the stomach flu), and COVID-19.

 Prevention

-For conditions in which a vaccine is available, getting vaccinated when possible is one of the best methods to reduce the likelihood of illness.
-Additionally, there are actions that can further reduce the risk of illness including:
+In cases where a vaccine is available, getting vaccinated when eligible is one of the most effective methods to reduce the likelihood of illness.
+Additionally, there are proactive measures that can further minimize the risk of infection, including:

 Reporting